cambridge-ceu/csd3/usage.md

 [documentation](http://genetics.bwh.harvard.edu/pph2/dokuwiki/_media/hg0720.pdf).
 The last line obtains programs such as `twoBitToFa` as required by the example below.

-We next set up blast as well as nrdb,
+BLAST and nrdb can be set up as follows,
 ```bash
 rmdir blast
 ln -sf /usr/local/Cluster-Apps/blast/2.4.0 blast